shellyk22/Hemitube_finale/Hemitube4/wiki/README.md

 ![Image Alt](https://github.com/ArielGolanski/HemiTube4/blob/main/wiki/proof/Screenshot%202024-09-18%20140322.png)

-we also adding comment to a video to show that this functionallity is still working, for the rest of functionallities that was needed in part 2 and 3 of the project you can check the other 2 readme files that showing the rest of functionallities.
+we also editing the video description to show that this functionallity is still working, for the rest of functionallities that was needed in part 2 and 3 of the project you can check the other 2 readme files that showing the rest of functionallities.
 <br/>